adbar/simplemma/training/README.rst

    in ``a``, so checking exactly those tokens is a complete proof of output-equivalence, not a sample.

-A rebuilt or retuned language ships only after THREE gates, in this order:
-(a) the in-dict per-cell precision gate (enforced in CI by ``tests/strategies/defaultrules/test_precision.py``); (b) the worktree diff-audit against the pre-change checkout (``diff_audit --worktree``) — catches regressions; (c) the full-treebank consistency scan (``diff_audit --consistency``) — MANDATORY, not optional: it is the only gate that catches INHERITED errors, i.e. outputs that are wrong in both the old and the new rules.
-The other two gates are structurally blind to those (in-dict they dilute below the per-cell bar whenever the dictionary under-represents the construction; in the worktree diff wrong-to-wrong counts as neutral).
-Skipping (c) is how a "0 worsened, all green" language shipped with a whole construction class silently mislemmatized (Georgian -ისას, 37/37 wrong on real text).

-Before adding ANYTHING the UD consistency scan flags to a stoplist, check ``dictionary.get(word)`` first (2026-07, hard-won on the ``ro`` rebuild): if the dictionary's own lemma for that exact word already agrees with the rule's output, the "mismatch" is a dictionary-vs-UD annotation-convention difference (e.g. Romanian participles-as-adjectives vs UD's verb-infinitive reading, or Slovenian/Swedish adjective-as-adverb forms), not a rules defect — it is out of scope (rules exist to match the DICTIONARY's lemma;
-see the policy paragraph above) and both the rule and the pre-rebuild baseline already agree on it, so it is not a regression either.
-Only stoplist a word when the dictionary itself disagrees with the rule, or the word is genuinely OOV to the dictionary and the worktree diff shows real harm.
-Skipping this check on the first pass of the ``ro`` rebuild led to dropping 9 good rule cells by mistake, chasing a "fix" for divergence that was never a bug.
+A rebuilt or retuned language ships only after the in-dict per-cell precision gate (enforced in CI by ``tests/strategies/defaultrules/test_precision.py``): every cell must clear the precision bar against the shipped dictionary, and no two rules may overlap.
+The in-dict proxy has a known blind spot — a cell can clear the bar yet do worse on real text when the dictionary's composition doesn't match usage (regular declensions dominate the dictionary; a few irregular, high-frequency collisions dominate real text).
+The worst case was hyphenated
+compounds: a suffix rule only touches a token's tail, so on a compound it half-fixes it or collides with a UD boundary marker it can't reproduce.
+They are now handled by ``HyphenRemovalStrategy`` earlier in the pipeline and skipped in rules via ``generic.apply_rules(..., hyphen=True)``.

 Keep a language's stoplist small and FINITE — if a rule cell needs more than roughly a dozen exceptions, or the comment would have to say "more will likely need adding", drop that rule cell instead of growing the list (``rulebuilder.complexity_report()`` is the at-a-glance budget check: groups / alternatives / stoplist size per language).
-One measured exception to the budget (the hybrid rule, 2026-07): when dropping a colliding cell would cost ~100 or more correct tokens on the UD treebank, keep the cell and enumerate its exceptions even past the dozen mark instead (checking each candidate against the dictionary and the majority UD gold as above — a form the rule gets right for the majority of its real occurrences must NOT be stoplisted).
-The ~100 bar is deliberately absolute, not a rate — it doubles as an evidence floor, like the support minimums everywhere else in this toolkit — and is calibrated to eval splits of roughly 20k-100k tokens;
+One measured exception (the hybrid rule, 2026-07): when dropping a colliding cell would cost ~100 or more correct tokens on the UD treebank, keep the cell and enumerate its exceptions past the dozen mark instead (each checked against the dictionary and the majority UD gold — a form the rule gets right for most of its real occurrences must NOT be stoplisted).
-on a treebank far outside that range, or for a cell landing in the ~50-200 band, sanity-check the rate (share of eval tokens) before deciding mechanically.
-Two hard-won measurement caveats: (1) judge a cell's drop-cost by the WORKTREE diff, never by counting the rule's correct hits in isolation — the downstream strategies (hyphen/prefix/affix) recover many of the tokens a dropped rule would have handled, so isolation over-estimates the loss several-fold; (2) before dropping a cell to silence a collision, check what the colliding tokens fall through TO — with first-match rules a removed cell's tokens often just hit a broader alternative and produce the same wrong output, so the drop loses the cell's correct coverage without fixing anything (stoplisting the colliding forms is then the only treatment that works).
 A language whose morphology needs an unreasonable amount of whitelisting to tame is a WONTFIX, not a "do it later".

-The in-dict proxy has a known blind spot even after the recipe converges: a cell can be >=99% precise against the dictionary yet perform far worse on real text, when the dictionary's composition doesn't match usage frequency (regular declensions dominate the dictionary; a handful of irregular, high-frequency collision words dominate real text).
-This is exactly what gates (b) and (c) above exist to catch — re-measure a cell's precision directly against UD tokens (not just the in-dict count) before deciding whether to keep or drop it.
-It also caught a structural issue across ten languages (2026-07): hyphenated compounds were reaching the suffix rules unguarded and scored fine in-dict while performing far worse on real text — a rule only ever touches the token's tail, so on a compound it either half-fixes it (cs), collides with a UD compound-boundary marker the rules can never reproduce (et, fi), or mishandles a sentence-initial- lowercased proper-noun component (nn).
-Every rule language's `apply_*` guard now take a hyphen check (`generic.apply_rules(..., hyphen=True)`); the dedicated `HyphenRemovalStrategy`, earlier in the pipeline than rules, handles hyphenated compounds correctly instead.

 Every data-driven language's `apply_*` function is a one-line call into `generic.apply_rules(token, DEFAULT_RULES, min_len=..., caps=..., hyphen=...,